Pearl Harbor National Memorial Tours

 Select a date to see a list of times

 Strollers are allowed in the visitor center, but not in the theater or at the memorial.
 Strollers may be left by the entrance of the theater and picked up at the end of the program.
-Please keep in mind that this means you will have to hold your child for the duration of the program.

 There are several restrooms located throughout the visitor center, but there are no public restrooms on the USS Arizona Memorial.

 Visitors are reminded that they are visiting a site of tremendous loss of life in service to our country.
-The USS Arizona memorial marks a final resting place for hundreds and a space for remembrance and reflection by millions more.
+The USS Arizona Memorial marks a final resting place for hundreds and a space for remembrance and reflection by millions more.
 Considering this, we recommend visitors recognize appropriate dress and personal standards.
 Military visitors to the memorial are within the bounds of Joint Base Pearl Harbor-Hickam, and military regulations relating to military dress are enforced by Navy personnel.
 Per COMNAVREG Hawaii Instruction 1020.2N, military visitors in uniform are required to dress in Class B or better in order to gain access to the USS Arizona Memorial.
 Battle dress uniform is not allowed on the memorial, though it is allowed throughout the visitor center and at sites on Ford Island.
 Military visitors are welcome to wear civilian attire when visiting.